 Unfortunately, we’re all here trying to win the unbeatable rat race with regular jobs.
 To finally become financially free, you have to find ways to earn passive income.

-Earning money even while you sleep is completely possible, but people who have successfully done so had to put some conscious effort and work into getting there.
+Earning money while you sleep is completely possible, but people who have successfully done so had to put some conscious effort and work into getting there.
 If you are serious about running a business that earns income passively, you have to accept that the initial workload would be challenging.

 Don’t believe anyone that says building a passive income-generating business is easy.

 But the rewards are definitely worth the effort.
-Just imagine earning an extra $100, $500, $1000, or even up to $10,000 a month just because you’ve set-up multiple sources of income streams a few months back.
+Just imagine earning an extra $100, $500, $1000, or even up to $10,000 a month just because you’ve set up multiple sources of income streams a few months back.